WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/1-abbreviations.md

 Some words often have concurrent characteristics of acronyms, initialisms, or shortened words.
 Words like GUI, GIF could be either spoken as an acronym or an initialism; subject to preference of the speaker.

-## Declaring/spelling out abbreviations/full forms
+## Spelling out and declaring abbreviations

 Spell out and declare abbreviations whenever they are used for the first time in a document.
 Avoid using abbreviations in titles and headings, unless absolutely necessary.
 If using an abbreviation in a heading/title is mandatory, spell out the abbreviation in the succeeding body text.
+Upon successive mentions of the abbreviation in the document, you can use the abbreviation without spelling it out.

 ## Abbreviations to be avoided

 - If an acronym will appear only once in your content, just spell out the term.
 Don't introduce it in parentheses after the spelled-out version.
+- Avoid internet slang abbreviations such as tbh (*to be honest*), fwiw (*for what it's worth*), tl;dr (*too long; didn't read*).
+Rephrase the sentence in an objective approach.

 ## Articles